 Like a great rom-com pairing, a creative professional partnership is about two people finding their match and saying, “You complete me… in a creative and professional sense.”
 Lucky for JEFF CHAN and ANDREW RHYMER, they found their collaborative match early on, back during their freshman year of film school.
 Since graduating from NYU, the pair has written and directed short films (two of which, the single-take Pregame and Post-Party, achieved viral success) and written for the Hulu series Pen15.
 Separately, Rhymer produced the web series Next Time on Lonny and Chan directed episodes of Adam Ruins Everything.
 But their most recent collaboration has taken their partnership to a new level: the release of their feature film debut as writer/directors, the award-winning romantic comedy PLUS ONE.

 Taking place over the course of ten weddings, Plus One finds Maya Erskine and Jack Quaid as two best friends who agree to tackle the endless rounds of nuptials together as dates/wingmen.
 Joining the pair is a vast ensemble cast including Beck Bennett, Rosalind Chao, Finn Wittrock, Anna Konkle, Perrey Reeves, and Ed Begley, Jr. Executive produced by Ben Stiller, the film premiered at the 2019 Tribeca Film Festival, where it took home the Audience Award for Best Narrative Film.
 RLJE Films will release Plus One in theaters, VOD, and Digital HD on June 14.
-[UPDATE: The film is now available to stream on Hulu.]
+[UPDATE: The film is now available to stream on Hulu and Hoopla.]

 Jeff Chan and Andrew Rhymer were kind enough to talk with us recently about their collaborative approach to screenwriting, casting, and more about the making of Plus One.